 waiwai is a multidisciplinary architecture, landscape and urban design studio founded in Dubai.
 Known for addressing the social, environmental, economical and technological aspects of architectural projects, the firm has worked on prominent cultural institutions including Dubai’s Jameel Arts Centre, Jeddah’s Hayy: Creative Hub, and Hai d3.

-The National Pavilion UAE will present waiwai design’s exhibition at the 17th International Architecture Exhibition National Pavilion UAE of the Venice Biennale, from 23 May to 29 November 2020 (pre-opening 21 and 22 May).
+The National Pavilion UAE will present waiwai design’s exhibition at the 17th International Architecture Exhibition National Pavilion UAE of the Venice Biennale, from 22 May to 21 November 2021.
 Curated by Lebanese architect Hashim Sarkis under the overall theme How Will We Live Together?, the 2020 Biennale will look at architecture’s ability to engage people and communities across increasing social, economic, political and digital divides.